-If you’re storing any personal data on your website, you absolutely must have an SSL certificate, this encrypts the transmission of the data.
+If you’re websites has a contact form which allows you to collect personal data from your visitors, you absolutely must have an SSL certificate, this encrypts the transmission of the data.

 In October 2017, Google implemented the second part of its plan to label any sites without an SSL certificate as non-secure, so even if your site only has a contact form, unless it has an SSL certificate, your visitors might get a nasty warning about the website not being secure.

 Need more info?

 Information Commissioner’s Of ce: www.ico.org.uk